awsdocs/aws-kms-developer-guide/doc_source/deleting-keys.md

 # Deleting customer master keys<a name="deleting-keys"></a>

 Deleting a customer master key \(CMK\) in AWS Key Management Service \(AWS KMS\) is destructive and potentially dangerous\.
-It deletes the key material and all metadata associated with the CMK and is irreversible\.
+It irreversibly deletes the key material and all metadata associated with the CMK\.
 After a CMK is deleted, you can no longer decrypt the data that was encrypted under that CMK, which means that data becomes unrecoverable\.
 You should delete a CMK only when you are sure that you don't need to use it anymore\.
 If you are not sure, consider [disabling the CMK](enabling-keys.md) instead of deleting it\.
 You can reenable a disabled CMK if you need to use it again later, but you cannot recover a deleted CMK\.

 Before deleting a CMK, you might want to know how many ciphertexts were encrypted under that CMK\.
 AWS KMS does not store this information and does not store any of the ciphertexts\.
 To get this information, you must determine on your own the past usage of a CMK\.
 For some guidance that might help you do this, go to [Determining past usage of a customer master key](deleting-keys-determining-usage.md)\.

 AWS KMS never deletes your CMKs unless you explicitly schedule them for deletion and the mandatory waiting period expires\.
 However, you might choose to delete a CMK for one or more of the following reasons:
 + To complete the key lifecycle for CMKs that you no longer need
 + To avoid the management overhead and [costs](https://aws.amazon.com/kms/pricing/) associated with maintaining unused CMKs
 + To reduce the number of CMKs that count against your [CMK resource quota](resource-limits.md#customer-master-keys-limit)